Nine Mothers of Heimdallr

-In Norse mythology, the Nine Mothers of Heimdallr are nine sisters who gave birth to Heimdallr by Odin.
+In Norse mythology, the Nine Mothers of Heimdallr are nine sisters who gave birth to the god Heimdallr by the god Odin.
 The Nine Mothers of Heimdallr are attested in the Prose Edda, written in the 13th century by Snorri Sturluson; in the poetry of skalds; and possibly also in a poem in the Poetic Edda, a book of poetry compiled in the 13th century from earlier traditional material.
 Scholars have debated what being "born of nine mothers" implies and have sought to connect the notion to other European folk motifs.
-Scholars have theorized that Heimdallr's Nine Mothers they could be the Nine Daughters of Ægir and Rán, nine goddesses who personify the waves.
+Scholars have theorized that Heimdallr's Nine Mothers could be the Nine Daughters of Ægir and Rán, nine goddesses who personify the sea waves.
 In turn, Heimdallr would be born of the sea.

 Attestations

 The Nine Mothers of Heimdallr are mentioned in two books of the Prose Edda; Gylfaginning and Skáldskaparmál.
 In Gylfaginning, Heimdallr is introduced in chapter 27, where the enthroned figure of High tells the disguised mythical king Gangleri details about the god.
 Among other details, High says that Heimdallr is the son of nine sisters and, as a reference, provides two lines of the (otherwise now lost) poem Heimdalargaldr, in which Heimdallr says that he was born of nine sisters:

-"I am the son of nine mothers and I was born of nine sisters".
+"Offspring of nine mothers am I and of nine sisters am I the son".

 In chapter 16 of Skáldskaparmál a work by the 10th century skald Úlfr Uggason is quoted.
 The poem refers to Heimdallr as the "son of eight mothers plus one".
 Prose following the poem points out that the poem refers to Heimdallr as the son of nine mothers.

-The poem Völuspá hin skamma (contained within the poem Hyndluljóð, often considered a part of the Poetic Edda) contains three stanza that scholars have frequently theorized as referring to Heimdallr and their nine mothers.
+The poem Völuspá hin skamma (contained within the poem Hyndluljóð, often considered a part of the Poetic Edda) contains three stanza that scholars have frequently theorized as referring to Heimdallr and his nine mothers.
 According to the stanzas, long ago, a mighty god was born by nine jötnar maidens at the edge of the world.
 This boy grew strong, nourished by the strength of the earth, the ice-cold sea, and the blood of swine.
 Names are provided for these nine maidens.
 For discussion of these names, see Names section below (note that the translations below present anglicizations of Old Norse forms).
 The stanzas in question read as follows: